Sorry, But These 7 Nail Products Are A Scam

 Nail polish dryers

 Whether you’re impatient or just super busy, nail artists understand the allure of investing in a portable nail polish dryer, but they’re a waste of valuable space.
-According to Streets, using quick dry products like drops or sprays are much more effective when it comes to speeding up drying time. essie Nail Care Quick Drying Drops Nail Polish Treatment, £8.99, Barry M Drop & Dry Quick Dry Drops, £4.99, and OPI Drip Dry Lacquer Drying Drops, £16.60, are all great options, as is Mavala Mavadry Nail Polish Dryer Spray, £15, if you find dropper bottles a little too fiddly to use with freshly painted nails.
+According to Streets, using quick-dry products like drops or sprays are much more effective when it comes to speeding up drying time.
+Olive & June Nail Beauty Treatment Dry Drops, Essie Quick-E Drying Drops, and OPI Drip Dry Lacquer Drying Drops are all great options, as is Morgan Taylor Accelerate Quick Dry Spray if you find dropper bottles a little too tricky to use with freshly painted nails.

 “Clean” nail polish